-8 tips for organising your IT and IT-enabled services exports to Europe
+8 tips for organising your ITO and BPO services exports to Europe

 Contents of this page

-There has always been a debate within the sector on whether or not quality certification is important.
-If anything, it can show your commitment to your product or service and proves that you are a serious service provider that focuses on your clients’ needs, quality and continuous improvements.
+There has always been a debate within the sector, whether or not quality certification is important.
+If anything, it can show your commitment to your product or service and proves that you are a serious service provider focusing on your clients’ needs, quality and continuous improvements.

 - When you are considering a particular quality certification, ask yourself three questions before working out the details: Is it good for my company?
 Is it good for my clients?
 Does it have marketing value?

-- If you (aim to) specialise in offering IT or IT-enabled services for particulars sectors, find out which certifications are relevant.
+- If you (aim to) specialise in offering IT or IT enabled services for particular sectors, find out which certifications are relevant.

-- Check if resources are available that might provide your company with financial support to achieve quality certification.
-Contact your national IT association (for example, TAG Georgia, AIBEST in Bulgaria, ITIDA in Egypt or BPESA from South Africa) or one of the business support organisations in your country responsible for (IT) export promotion.
-There are also regional outsourcing associations, such as CEEOA, which is active in Central and Eastern Europe.
+- Check if there are resources available that might provide your company with financial support to achieve quality certification.
+Contact your national IT association (for example or BPESA from South Africa, Itida from Egypt or TAG Georgia) or one of the business support organisations in your country responsible for (IT) export promotion.

-- If you are an African IT or IT-enabled service provider, take a look at the #FastTrackTech Africa Initiative by Intracen.
+- If you are an African IT or IT enabled service provider, take a look at the #FastTrackTech Africa Initiative by the International Trade Centre (ITC).

 2. Long sales cycle/trust

-As an exporter to the European IT outsourcing market, you will have to be prepared to sustain long sales cycles, often 8 to 12 months, between first contact and signing a contract.
+As an exporter to the European IT outsourcing market, you will have to be prepared to sustain long sales cycles, often eight to twelve months between first contact and signing a contract.
 Moreover, European IT services buyers are usually quite cautious of selecting an IT service provider offshore.
-They will consider various risk factors, business continuity, security, intellectual property protection, communication and references even before talking about the price.
+They will consider; various risk factors, business continuity, security, intellectual property protection, communication and references even before talking about the price.
 Building trust is very important.

 - Be there.
 It is very important that you meet face-to-face with your prospects and clients.
-Combine European trade event participation with meeting your clients and follow up on any leads that you have already developed.
+Combine European trade event participation with meeting your clients as well as following up on any leads that you have already developed.

 - To shorten the sales cycle, truly connect with new leads and try to spark a relationship quickly.
 If you have a mutual acquaintance, ask to be introduced.

-- Show your capabilities and provide the best possible references you have.
+- Show your capabilities and provide the best possible references that you might have.

 - Know your clients’ needs or problems and tailor your offer accordingly.

-- With a long sales cycle, it is important to keep in touch with your nurtured leads through the entire process; this makes it easier to make the sale when they are ready.
+- With a long sales cycle, it is important to keep in touch with your nurture leads through the entire process; this makes it easier to make the sale when they are ready.

-A memorandum of understanding (MOU) is an agreement between two or more parties outlined in a formal document.
+A memorandum of understanding (or MOU) is an agreement between two or more parties outlined in a formal document.
 It signals the willingness of the parties to move forward with a contract.
 It can be seen as the starting point for negotiations.
-An MOU is not legally binding (like a service contract or a Service Level Agreement (SLA)).
+A MOU is not legally binding (like a service contract or Service Level Agreement (SLA)).

-Service providers that want to export IT and IT-enabled services to the European market have to comply with legal requirements regarding intellectual property protection (IPP), data security and privacy.
+Service providers that want to export IT and IT enabled services to the European market have to comply with legal requirements regarding intellectual property protection (IPP), data security and privacy.
 The European Union has established specific rules covering these areas, but you also need to take into consideration each Member State’s own regulations and specific laws.
-Contracts often contain clauses related to IPP.
+Often the contract contains clauses related to IPP.

-Copyright is the most common form of IPP in software.
+Copyright is the most common way of IPP in software.
 Copyright is a legal way to protect an author’s work.
-It is a type of intellectual property that provides exclusive publication, distribution and usage rights for the author.
+It is a type of intellectual property that provides exclusive publication, distribution and usage right for the author.
 This means that whatever content the author created cannot be used or published by anyone else without the consent of the author.

 - If you are dealing with personal data, make sure that you familiarise yourself with the European laws on personal data protection to avoid (unknowingly) damaging your business.
 Read more about data protection legislation on the website of the European Commission.

 - Make sure you have effective security processes and systems in place.
-These can range from business continuity and disaster recovery to virus protection.
+This can range from business continuity and disaster recovery to virus protection.